rethinkdb/horizon-docs/getting-started.md

 The short and long answer is, **_no_**.

 If you are already using some other process to serve your static files, you absolutely do not need to now do Yet Another Refactor™️ just to get the power of Horizon.
-From your already existing code base you have two options to get include and then `require` the Horizon Client library:
+From your already existing code base you have two options to get include and then `require` the Horizon client library:

-1. Use `horizon.js` served by Horizon Server (simplest option)
+1. Use `horizon.js` served by Horizon server (simplest option)
 1. Install `@horizon/client` as a dependency in your project

-We recommend using the `horizon.js` library as served by Horizon Server for solely the reason that there will be no mismatches between your client library version and your current running version of Horizon Server.
+We recommend using the `horizon.js` library as served by Horizon server for solely the reason that there will be no mismatches between your client library version and your current running version of Horizon server.

 This means somewhere in your application, you'll need to have: